fkanedev/fkctp-flask-Pictures-ms/README.md

 ## 1. Introduction <a name="introduction"></a>

 ### Project Objective:
-The main objective of this project is to create a microservice for retrieving and managing picture data and implementing CRUD (Create, Read, Update, Delete) endpoints using Flask.
+The main goal of this project is to create a microservice for retrieving and managing picture data and implementing CRUD (Create, Read, Update, Delete) endpoints using Flask.
+Since tests for the routes have been written in the [original template](https://github.com/ibm-developer-skills-network/luggb-Back-End-Development-Pictures) following the TDD process, the aim here is to implement the routes so that the code can pass all tests.
 This microservice, along with the [Songs Microservice](https://github.com/fkanedev/fkctp-flask-Song-ms), will be integrated into the backend of a [main application built with Django](https://github.com/fkanedev/fkctp-django-Music-Band-Site-ma-ui).
 The project demonstrates the usage and implementation of these technologies in a practical scenario.

 ### Key Features:
 - Retrieve and manage picture data from a JSON file.